andydluna/andydluna/README.md

 - 👋 Hi, I’m @andydluna
 - 👀 I’m interested in puting on practice my coding skills.
-- 🌱 I’m currently learning more about C++.
+- 🌱 I’m currently learning more about Python and C++.
-- 💞️ I’m looking to collaborate on projects to help me get real experience.
+- 💞️ I’m looking to collaborate on projects to help me get real experience, and find my first internship!.
-- 📫 How to reach me Anlex#6836 on discord.
+- 📫 How to reach me anlex on discord.

 <!---
 andydluna/andydluna is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.